ethanwhite/nescent-sabbatical-proposal/proposal.md

 Public Summary
 --------------
 Large amounts of biological data are being collected every year and made available for analysis.
-However, this data is collected by many different groups, in many different ways, and this means that combining the data to answer broad, general, synthetic questions, is difficult.
+However, this data is collected by many different groups and in many different ways, which makes combining the data to answer synthetic questions difficult.
 To allow scientists to quickly and easily leverage this data, we have started developing a software package that automatically downloads, cleans up, and installs many of the most important datasets in synthetic ecology.
 The proposed sabbatical will allow the extension of this software to evolutionary biology, and will allow it to produce complete synthetic datasets that combine many datasets into one.
-This will support evolutionary and eco-evolutionary synthesis by making it easier to assemble and clean the necessary data, thus leaving scientists with more time to focus on the scientific questions of interest.
+This will support evolutionary and eco-evolutionary synthesis by making it easier to assemble, clean, and combine the necessary data, thus leaving scientists with more time to focus on doing science.

 Introduction and Goals